The tool requires a reference data sequence list () containing reference sequences for the V, D, J and C segments.

 The tool assumes that one read spans all segment types (V, D, J and C) in order to successfully report the clonotype.
 It is therefore recommended to collapse overlapping paired-end reads using Merge Overlapping Pairs, see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Merge_Overlapping_Pairs.html.

-Clonotyping a read consists of identifying which V, D, J and C segments from the reference data are used and extracting the CDR3 region found between the conserved amino acids.
+Clonotyping a read consists of identifying which V, D, J and C segments from the reference data are used and extracting the CDR3 sequence found between the conserved amino acids.

 V and C segments are rather long ( bp), whereas J segments are relatively short ( bp) and D segments are even shorter ( bp).
 The segments identification is therefore performed using different strategies.

 First, the tool identifies the V and J segments.
 These segments are required for successfully clonotyping a read, because otherwise the CDR3 cannot be determined.